Disclaimer: I do not own any Sega Characters.

-Sonic on the other hand was making his way to Tails' workshop and planning on going through with what he had come up with for Amy besides the jewelry.
-He had gotten the items on one of his treks around the globe and decided to save them as a Christmas present.
+Sonic, on the other hand, was making his way to Tails' workshop, planning on going through with what he had come up with for Amy besides the jewelry.
+He had gotten those items on one of his treks around the globe and decided to save them as a Christmas present.
 Besides thinking about how happy she was to receive the gift, he thought on how she had missed her party and the single present under her tree.
-As he whipped through the teenage fox's door and spotted said teenager watching a late Christmas Special he spoke up.
+As he whipped through the teenage fox's door and spotted said fox watching a late night Christmas Special he spoke up.

 "Tails!
 I need your help."

 Tap!
 Tap!
-Amy's eyes opened with dull enthusiasm as she woke up from a less then restful night.
-She glanced at her clock and noticed that it was ten o'clock already.
+Amy's eyes opened with dull enthusiasm as she woke up from a less than restful night.
+She glanced at her clock and noticed it was ten o'clock already.
 She couldn't remember when she fell to sleep last night or anything for that matter.
-Then as sleep amnesia wore off and the memories of the evening before came flooding back, she sat up with more vigor and pep.
+Once the haze of sleep wore off and the memories of the evening before came flooding back, she sat up with more vigor and pep.
 She had gone on a date with Sonic last night and it went great.
-It was also Christmas Morning.
+Now, it was Christmas morning.

 Tap!
 Tap!
 A noise grabbed her attention.
-At first she couldn't place what it was, but then she recognized it.
+At first, she couldn't place what it was, but then she recognized it.
 The door?
 Someone was knocking on her door.
 That must have been what woke her up to begin with.
-She got up completely and began rummaging in her closest for something to wear.
+She got up completely and began rummaging in her closet for something to wear.

-The knocking was growing in volume, as if the person on the other side was wondering whether or not the occupant was at home.
+The knocking was growing in volume as if the person on the other side was wondering whether or not the occupant was at home.
 Amy was a bit flustered.
 Most Christmas days she spent alone, being she had no family and she didn't want to intrude on others' time with their own loved ones.
-She had been over to Cream's house once, but it just felt awkward and she never really had someone come over Christmas day.
+She had been over to Cream's house once, but it just felt awkward and she never had anyone over for Christmas day.

 "I'll be there in a minute."

-There in the apartment's hallway were all kinds of festive materials ranging from cookies and drinks to a stereo with Christmas music playing and presents wrapped in an assortment of colors.
+There, in the apartment's hallway, were all kinds of festive materials ranging from cookies and drinks to a stereo with Christmas music playing and presents wrapped in an assortment of colors.
 But what really caught her attention were those holding the items.
-Cream and her mother, Tails with a few of his friends, a few of her co-workers, Knuckles with the Chaotix team, and even people she didn't readily recognize.
-Even Rouge was there with a very reluctant Shadow in the back.
+Cream and her mother, Tails with a few of his friends, a few of her co-workers, Knuckles with the Chaotix team and people she didn't readily recognize.
+Even Rouge was there with a somewhat reluctant Shadow in the back.

 A familiar voice said from off to the side.
 But before she could look to see who it was, everyone became animated.

-"Merry Christmas Amy!" they shouted as Vanilla explained that the whole party was set up in the downstairs lobby and that she should get dressed quickly.
-With that, the whole day was a whirlwind of fun for the pink hedgehog as she enjoyed the Christmas holiday with good friends, delicious food and more gifts then she could have imagined.
+"Merry Christmas, Amy!" they shouted as Vanilla explained that the whole party was set up in the downstairs lobby and that she should get dressed quickly.
+With that, the whole day was a whirlwind of fun for the pink hedgehog as she enjoyed the Christmas holiday with good friends, delicious food and more gifts then she could imagine.

 All this was done for her.
 The party, these people giving of their time; it was for her.
 She couldn't help but tear up.
 This was the nicest thing anyone had ever done for her.
 They all had a great time as they danced and talked, opened gifts and ate, but no one soaked it in as much as Amy did.
-Even Shadow had gotten her a present, which was asking a lot, but for him and every one else there, this was a big thank you for everything Amy was to them.
+Even Shadow had gotten her a present, which was asking a lot.
+Nonetheless for him, and everyone else there, this was a way to thank Amy for everything she'd done for them.
 She was definitely grateful for it and most of all, she didn't have to be alone this Christmas.

-No one told her who had put the party together or who had to practically beg some of them to come out and set up at five o'clock Christmas morning, but Amy knew who it was due to their absence.
-She smiled warmly as she thought of her sweetheart, but then why wasn't he here.
-This matter stayed at the back of her mind as she laughed along with her other friends in the joy of the moment.
+No one told her who had put the party together or who had to practically beg some of them to come out and set up at five o'clock Christmas morning, but Amy had a feeling she knew who it was due to their absence.
+She smiled warmly as she thought of her sweetheart, but then, why wasn't he here?
+This matter stayed at the back of her mind as she laughed along with her friends in the joy of the moment.

-Around four in the afternoon the party had winded down to just her and her closer friends, Cream and Celesta.
-When they offered to help clean up the mess, Myco, the owner of the apartment, refused saying that someone else was going to clean it up.
-This left Amy with saying good-bye to her last guests and heading back to her room tired, exhausted from all the excitement, but a good exhausted.
+Around four in the afternoon, the party widdled down to just her and her closest friends, Cream and Celesta.
+When they offered to help clean up the mess, Myco, the owner of the apartment, refused, saying someone else was going to take care of that.
+This left Amy with saying goodbye to her last guests and heading back to her room tired; exhausted from all the excitement, but a good exhausted.
 She made her way to the bathroom and took a hot shower to calm her senses and ease tense muscles, but not without letting her mind wander to a certain blue hedgehog.
 Where was he?
 Why wasn't he at her Christmas party?
 Was he the one to set the whole thing up?
 If she had stayed in the lobby for just a few more minutes she would have gotten the answer to those questions.